Disease & Vaccine Information

 • Persons living in a nursing home, group home, or other long-term care facility.

-Children considered most at risk for developing invasive pneumococcal disease include young children under 2 and those who attend child care in a group setting.
-Additionally, Children with cochlear implants or cerebrospinal fluid leaks, chronic lung, health, kidney, or liver disease, sickle cell disease, and those with immunocompromising conditions are also consider to be at high risk for invasive disease.
+Children considered most at risk for developing invasive pneumococcal disease include young children under two and those who attend child care in a group setting.
+Additionally, children with cochlear implants or cerebrospinal fluid leaks, chronic lung, health, kidney, or liver disease, sickle cell disease, and those with immunocompromising conditions are also considered to be at high risk for invasive disease.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Pneumococcal and the Pneumococcal vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.